GWR01

 A life of alienation from God.

 Before Jesus said, "It is finished, " There was no real intimacy possible between God and humanity .
 The life that was given upon the cross that day opened the door of relationship to every man, woman and child upon the face of the earth.
-The sayings of the angels in the fields near Bethlehem had come to pass, "Glory to God in the highest, and on earth peace and good will (blessings) extended toward all men of faith." (paraphrased, Luke 2:14) If you would like to do some interesting research in the Bible look up any references which refer to "justification."
-Justification refers to the idea of God Almighty seeing us believers as being made perfect by substituting Jesus Christ's goodness (or right standing) for our own.
+The sayings of the angels in the fields near Bethlehem would now come to pass, "Glory to God in the highest, and on earth peace and good will (blessings) extended toward all men of faith." (paraphrased, Luke 2:14) If you would like to do some interesting research in the Bible look up any references which refer to "justification."
+Justification refers to the idea of God Almighty seeing us believers as being made perfect in the eyes of God the Father.
+Jesus Christ's goodness (or right standing) was alotted for our own.
 One scripture to point out this application of access to God is the first verse of Romans chapter 5, "Therefore being justified by faith, we have peace with God, through our Lord Jesus Christ."

 What was Finished?